President and CEO

 Dr. Fukamachi trained as a cardiothoracic surgeon in Japan, before becoming a resident fellow at renown Cleveland Clinic while pursuing his PhD.
 (Cleveland Clinic is the #1 rated cardiac center according to the US News & World Report rankings).
 He has remained at the Cleveland Clinic since 1990 researching mechanical circulatory support.
 He is extensively published and his vast, direct knowledge of the past 25 years of mechanical circulatory devices is among the best in the world.

 UT Southwestern and Children’s Medical Center in Dallas, Division Director of Pediatric and Congenital Cardiothoracic Surgery and Co-director of the Heart Center at Children’s Health℠ at the Children’s Medical Center in Dallas, and Professor of Pediatric Cardiothoracic Surgery at UT Southwestern Medical Center

 Dr. Jaquiss is a pediatric cardiothoracic surgeon who specializes in neonatal heart surgery, surgery for mechanical circulatory support and heart transplantation.
 Dr. Jacquiss is also a professor and has published extensively.

 Nader Moazami, MD

-NYU Langone Medical Center, Clinical Professor, Department of Cardiothoracic Surgery and Surgical Director, Heart Transplantation & Mechanical Circulatory Support
+NYU Langone Medical Center, Professor of Cardiothoracic Surgery and Surgical Director, Heart Transplantation & Mechanical Circulatory Support

 Dr. Moazami recently joined the NYU Langone Medical Center as the Surgical Director of Heart Transplantation and Mechanical Circulatory Support and as a Professor in the Department of Cardiothoracic Surgery.
 Previously, Dr. Moazami served as director of surgery for transplants and left ventricular assist device (LVAD) implantations at the Cleveland Clinic.